 Is antifreeze the same thing as coolant?
 While some Springhill drivers may believe that antifreeze and coolant are two different types of car fluids, coolant and antifreeze are the same thing.
 Learn what antifreeze/coolant does with the service experts at Olathe Dodge Chrysler Jeep Ram in Olathe, KS.
 How Much Does a Serpentine Belt Cost?
 Contact Us What Does Antifreeze/Coolant…

-Whether you’re trying to change the oil in your Chrysler, Dodge, Jeep, Ram or you’re taking your vehicle to our service department for an oil change, you ought to know the differences between synthetic oil vs. conventional oil.
-Compare the differences between synthetic and conventional oil here at Olathe Dodge Chrysler Jeep Ram in Olathe, KS.
-How Does An Oil Change Work?…
+Whether you’re trying to change the oil in your new ride or you’re taking your vehicle to our service department for an oil change, you ought to know the differences between synthetic oil vs. conventional oil.
+These are the two main types of oil your vehicle may be using so it’s a smart idea to…

 Changing your oil is one of the cheapest maintenance tasks you can do for your car, but also one of the most important.
 Read on to see what it takes to do the job yourself, and how you can save money if you decide you’d rather let one of our skilled service technicians do the…